-The Introduction is just that – an introduction to the book and a the general reasoning behind why Scott wrote this book.
+The Introduction is just that – an introduction to the book and a general reasoning behind why Scott wrote this book.
 His time as a firefighter and the research he did into military medical response are leveraged heavily in the advice provided in the following chapters.

 Chapter 1 – Basic Procedures

-Sometime the best place to start is as the beginning.
+Sometimes the best place to start is the beginning.
 This chapter speaks highly of understanding your situation, working towards a positive outcome and being prepared to take care of things when they go south.
 Gear – protective clothing, first aid supplies, and the like – is discussed as are certifications and classes that individuals may want to take part in.
 I was especially interested in the section on smartphone apps that may be helpful.

 Chapter 2 – Controlling Blood Loss